FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Methods

 With the goal of identifying the best method for mid-sagittal plane positioning, we designed a custom rating tool based on Freeview -- FreeSurfer’s visualization user interface~\autocite{fischl2012freesurfer}.
 Our tool converts a homogeneous transformation into a plane (see Section~\ref{sec:midplane_finding}) that can be displayed independently of the volume's voxel grid.
 This enables assessing whether the plane cuts the corpus callosum along its thickest lateral point while preserving local symmetry -- especially the anterior and posterior commissures.

 In a direct method comparison, two blinded experts compared forty mid-sagittal planes generated by each method.
-Raters were asked to choose the higher quality plane according to the aforementioned criteria.
-We determined the preferred method (i.e.\ method with more votes) for each rater individually.
 For each comparison, we selected twenty challenging plane pairs based on the lowest method agreement and twenty pairs at random.
 Method agreement was estimated by the average distance between planes within the brain volume.
 We approximated this using a cylinder centered at the RAS coordinate origin and oriented along the two planes' average normal vector.
 The difference between planes was then defined as the volume enclosed between them within the cylinder.

+\R{R:midplane_comp_explanation}\defquotedtext{Q:midplane_comp_explanation}{Raters were asked to choose the higher quality plane according to the aforementioned criteria.
+When no method was preferred by a rater, no vote was cast.
+We report the number of votes per method for each rater individually in the Result Section~\ref{sec:midplane_results}. }